wp-plugins/imeud-scroll-up/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin easy to get to the top.
+Easy to get to the top.

 == Description ==